Canonical measures and the dynamical systems of Bergman kernels: Construction of the canonical measure by solving Monge-Amp e re equations

 holds on $\Delta^{n}\cap (M-B)$. \fbox{} \end{definition} \begin{remark} Let $\Omega_{P}$ be a volume form of Poincar\'{e} growth on $(M,B)$ with $M$ compact.
 If for every polydisk $\Delta^{n}$ as in Definiton \ref{P-growth} the function $c(z)$ above is $C^{2}$ on $\Delta^{n}$, then $-\mbox{\em Ric}\,\Omega_{P}$ is of Poincar\'{e} growth in the sense that there exists a positive constant $C$ such that

 where $\omega_{P}$ is a K\"{a}hler form of $M - B$ with Poincar\'{e} growth.
 This is standard and is easily verified by direct calculation. \fbox{} \end{remark} Then we have the following lemma.

-\begin{lemma} There exists a positive integer $m_{0}$ such that $h_{L_{X/Y}}^{m_{0}!}$ is a singular hermitian metric on the line bundle $f_{*}{\cal O}_{Y}(m_{0}!K_{X/Y})^{**}$ such that with respect to a local holomorphic frame
+\begin{lemma} There exists a positive integer $m_{0}$ such that $h_{M_{X/Y}}^{m_{0}!}$ is a singular hermitian metric on the line bundle $f_{*}{\cal O}_{Y}(m_{0}!K_{X/Y})^{**}$ such that with respect to a local holomorphic frame

 holds, where $\sigma_{D}$ is a local defining function of $D$ and $q$ is a positive integer.
+Hence we have that the estimate

-And the curvature $\sqrt{-1}\,\Theta_{h_{L_{X/Y}}}$ is dominated by a constant times a K\"{a}hler form $\omega_{P}$ with Poincar\'{e} growth on $Y \backslash D$. \fbox{} \end{lemma} \begin{remark} Besides (\ref{logg}), we see that $h_{L_{X/Y}}$ is bounded from below by a smooth metric on $L_{X/Y}$, since $h_{L_{X/Y}}$ has semipositive curvature in the sense of current (\cite{ka1},\cite[p.174,Theorem 1.1]{ka3}).
-This fact is essentially due to the theory of variation of Hodege structures. \fbox{} \end{remark} The estimate of $h_{L_{X/Y}}$ in Lemma \ref{Poincare} follows from \cite{kawa} which uses the theory variation of Hodge structures due to W. Schmidt (\cite{sch}).
+holds for some semiposive rational number $\alpha < 1$.
+And the curvature $\sqrt{-1}\,\Theta_{h_{M_{X/Y}}}$ is dominated by a constant times a K\"{a}hler form $\omega_{P}$ with Poincar\'{e} growth on $Y \backslash D$. \fbox{} \end{lemma} \begin{remark} Besides (\ref{logg}), we see that $h_{L_{X/Y}}$ is bounded from below by a smooth metric on $L_{X/Y}$, since $h_{L_{X/Y}}$ has semipositive curvature in the sense of current (\cite{ka1},\cite[p.174,Theorem 1.1]{ka3}).
+This fact is essentially due to the theory of variation of Hodge structures. \fbox{} \end{remark} The estimate of $h_{L_{X/Y}}$ in Lemma \ref{Poincare} follows from \cite{kawa} which uses the theory variation of Hodge structures due to W. Schmidt (\cite{sch}).
 And the latter estimate of $\sqrt{-1}\,\Theta_{h_{L_{X/Y}}}$ follows from the fact that holomorphic sectional curvature in the horizontal direction of the period domain is dominated by a negative constant (\cite{griff}) and the Yau-Royden Schwarz lemma (\cite{y2,r}).

 In this sense $h_{L_{X/Y}}$ is very close to a smooth metric.
 To smooth out $h_{L_{X/Y}}$, we take a finite open covering ${\cal U} := \{ U_{\alpha}\}$ of $Y$ such that every $U_{\alpha}$ is biholomorphic to the open unit ball in $\mathbb{C}^{n}$ with ceneter $O$ via the coordinate $z_{\alpha} = (z_{\alpha}^{1},\cdots ,z_{\alpha}^{n})$.
 Taking ${\cal U}$ properly, we may and do assume $z_{\alpha}$ is a holomorphic coordinate on a larger open subset $\hat{U}_{\alpha}$ which is biholomorphic to the open ball with radius $2$ in $\mathbb{C}^{n}$ with center $O$ via $z_{\alpha}$.
-Let $h_{0}$ be a $C^{\infty}$ hermitian metric on the $\mathbb{Q}$ line bundle $L_{X/Y}$.
+Let $h_{0}$ be a $C^{\infty}$-hermitian metric on the $\mathbb{Q}$ line bundle $L_{X/Y}$.
 We set

-Let $\rho$ be a $C^{\infty}$ function on $\mathbb{C}^{n}$ such that $0 \leqq \rho \leqq 1$, $\mbox{supp}\,\rho$ is contained in the unit open ball in $\mathbb{C}^{n}$ with center $O$ and
+Let $\rho$ be a $C^{\infty}$-function on $\mathbb{C}^{n}$ such that $0 \leqq \rho \leqq 1$, $\mbox{supp}\,\rho$ is contained in the unit open ball in $\mathbb{C}^{n}$ with center $O$ and

 where $d\mu$ is the usual Lebesgue measure on $\mathbb{C}^{n}$.
-For every $0< \delta < 1$ we set
+For every $0< \delta < 1$, we set